Sitecore/Sitecore-Configuration-Roles/readme.md

 ### 1. Define Role Command

     This command can be used only once to avoid accidential misconfiguration.
-    It defines pipe-separated "white list" of roles this Sitecore instance have.
+    It defines pipe-separated "white list" of roles the goven Sitecore instance has.

     Example: